List of Figures

 1.10

-Example of autocorrelation for a real signal
+Example of autocorrelation using Eq.
+(1.58) for the real-valued signal

 [